DizNicolasAmor/interviews-practice/WEB_PERFORMANCE.md

 - Influenced by factors such as the complexity of the web page, size and number of images and videos, and efficiency of the browser's rendering engine.
 - Typically measured using metrics such as first contentful paint (FCP), first meaningful paint (FMP), and time to visually complete (TVC).
 - Optimized using techniques such as image optimization, code splitting, lazy loading, optimize JavaScript and optimizing CSS.

+### 8. What tools do you use to measure web performance?

+There are various tools to measure web performance.
+For example: Google PageSpeed Insights, GTmetrix, Pingdom, WebPageTest, and Lighthouse.
+These tools analyze website speed, performance, and provide recommendations for improvement.